1 / 3

 Overview

-Acer rubrum is a large deciduous tree reaching 40–70 feet (12–21 m) tall and 30–50 feet (9–15 m) wide, with an oval to rounded crown.
-Leaves are palmate with 3–5 shallow, pointed lobes and finely serrated margins, 2–5 inches (5–13 cm) across, medium green above and distinctly silvery-white beneath.
-In fall, foliage turns yellow, orange, or red — color varies considerably by individual; seed-grown trees are less predictable than named cultivars selected for reliable fall color.
-Small red flowers appear in dense clusters in late February through March before leaf emergence, one of the earliest flowering native trees.
-Male and female flowers are sometimes on separate branches or trees.
-Paired samaras 0.75–1 inch (2–2.5 cm) long ripen April through June — earlier than most other maples.
-Growth rate is moderate to fast, 1.5–2.5 feet (45–75 cm) per year.
-Unlike most large maples, A. rubrum tolerates periodically wet and poorly drained soils in addition to average garden soils.
+Acer rubrum is a large deciduous tree in the family Sapindaceae native to eastern North America, reaching 40-70 feet (12-21 m) tall and 30-50 feet (9-15 m) wide with an oval to rounded crown.
+The species has the broadest native range of any North American maple.
+Leaves are palmate with 3-5 shallow pointed lobes and serrated margins, 2-5 inches (5-13 cm) across, medium green above and distinctly silvery-white beneath — the pale undersides flash when wind moves the foliage.
+Fall foliage turns yellow, orange, or red, with color varying considerably between individuals; seed-grown trees are less predictable than named cultivars that have been selected for reliable red fall color.
+Small red flowers open in dense clusters from late February through March before leaf emergence — earlier than most other native trees in cultivation.
+Male and female flowers can occur on separate branches or separate trees.
+Paired samaras 0.75-1 inch (2-2.5 cm) long ripen from April through June, months earlier than most other maples which set seed in fall.
+Growth is moderate to fast at 1.5-2.5 feet (45-75 cm) per year.
+The species tolerates periodically wet and poorly drained soils in addition to average garden soils, and accounts for its common use in rain gardens and bioswales.
 Surface roots become prominent in thin or compacted soils.
 Branches are somewhat brittle and susceptible to breakage in ice storms.
+Wilted and dried leaves contain gallic acid and are acutely toxic to horses and moderately toxic to cats and dogs.

 Native Range

-Native to eastern North America, from Newfoundland and Manitoba south to Florida and Texas.
-The most widely distributed maple in North America.
-Found in a range of habitats including bottomlands, swamp edges, upland forests, and rocky ridges from sea level to approximately 6,000 feet (1,800 m) elevation.Suggested Uses
+Acer rubrum is native to eastern North America from Newfoundland and Manitoba south to Florida and Texas, with the broadest native range of any North American maple.
+It grows in a range of habitats from bottomlands and swamp edges to upland forests and rocky ridges, from sea level to approximately 6,000 feet (1,800 m) elevation.Suggested Uses

 Appearance